The best TV shows on Hulu right now (February 2022)

 If catching up on your favorite TV shows and discovering new ones are high on your priority list, Hulu and EW have your back.
 The streamer has a vast library of current and classic titles available right now, and we're narrowing down your choices to the titles everyone is talking about.

-*Titles added for May 2021 are denoted with an asterisk.
+*Titles recently added to the EW recommendations list are denoted with an asterisk.

 Beverly Hills, 90210